nick-hernstedt/wackAmole/README.md

 # wackAmole

-a wack a mole game built using javascript
+A wack a mole game built using javascript.